-• Up to four Network Agents per Filtering Service

-One Filtering Service may be able to handle more than four Network Agents.
+Up to 4 Network Agents can be deployed per Filtering Service.
+One Filtering Service may be able to handle more than 4 Network Agents, depending on the number of Internet requests.

 Network Agent can typically monitor 50 Mbits of traffic per second, or about 800 requests per second.
 The number of users that Network Agent can monitor depends on the volume of Internet requests from each user, the configuration of the network, and the location of Network Agent in relation to the computers it is assigned to monitor.
 Network Agent functions best when it is close to those computers.